Empire Today: Empire Man

 The "Empire Man" was introduced in 1977 as a live action character and later adapted into a popular animated person that has grown to become a cultural icon, especially in the Chicago area.
 The "Empire Man" has been seen internationally in commercials and other media, has spawned a line of collectible bobblehead dolls and inspired the Chicago Cubs to declare an official "Empire Day" at Wrigley Field in 2007.

 The live action "Empire Man" was portrayed on television by Lynn Hauldren, a former ad executive, from 1977 through 2011.
 After Empire Today retired the live character in favor of an animated version, Hauldren continued to provide voiceovers for the ads until his death in 2011, though ads with his voiceovers continue to air on television.
 Since 2017 the "Empire Man" has been portrayed by Ryan Salzwedel in various television spots.

 Advertising jingle

 Empire Today's advertising jingle, which has been broadcast since 1977, is a widely recognized theme.
-The jingle is simply a small vocal group singing out "8005882300" (the company phone number) and the company name.
+The jingle is simply a small vocal group singing out "800-5-8-8, 2-300" (the company phone number) and the company name.
 Over time, many different revisions to the song have been made, such as the word "today" being added in 2003, as well as the 800 part of the phone number also being added in 1995.
-Lynn Hauldren (also known as the Empire Man), a barbershop quartet performer, wrote and sang the tune to accompany the singing of the company's phone number, and recorded the jingle with an a cappella group, the Fabulous 40s.
+Lynn Hauldren (also known as the Empire Man), a barbershop quartet performer, wrote and sang the tune to accompany the singing of the company's phone number, and recorded the jingle with an acappella group, the Fabulous 40s.
 The famous Empire Today advertising jingle has made the Empire Today phone number one of the most recognized numbers in the country.